 In 1988, Al was at home watching the movie ‘The Philadelphia Experiment’ based on the famous conspiracy theory.
 He was left with this uneasy feeling that he had seen all of this before.
 Bielek underwent treatment with new age therapies where he was able to access memories of his time on the U.S.S Eldridge and his subsequent time on the Montauk Project.
-He claimed his name was originally Edward Cameron and that his memory had been wiped due to his involvement with the top secret projects.
+He claimed his name was originally Edward Cameron and that his memory had been wiped due to his involvement with the top-secret projects.

 It turns out that the brother that was onboard the U.S.S Eldridge with him was this Walk-In soul version of Bielek who was named Duncan Cameron.
 Duncan was found to have had psychic powers so was the main participant who used this psychic chair.
 He could make an item appear just by thinking of it.
-If he had a lock of someone’s hair or an item that belonged to them, he could connect to their consciousness and see what they were seeing, feel what the feeling and hear what they were hearing no matter where they were in the world.
+If he had a lock of someone’s hair or an item that belonged to them, he could connect to their consciousness and see what they were seeing, feel what they were feeling and hear what they were hearing no matter where they were in the world.

-Nichlos who conducted the experiments with Duncan in the chair, claimed he was a very powerful psychic.
-They next tried mind control experiments where several men came forward saying through regressed memories they remember be taken from their homes and taken to camp hero where the military would try to mentally break them and implant subconscious information.
+Nichlos who conducted the experiments with Duncan in the chair claimed he was a very powerful psychic.
+They next tried mind control experiments where several men came forward saying through regressed memories they remember being taken from their homes and taken to camp hero where the military would try to mentally break them and implant subconscious information.
 These abductees called themselves the ‘Montauk boys’.
 Duncan became so strong he was capable of time travel.
 He was even able to reach Mars.
 It was when upper management informed Nichlos to leave the chair running all the time that it created a wormhole which is how Bielek and his brother (the 1943 versions) came through the wormhole.
 Nichlos had to make sure the 1943 and the 1963 versions of the brothers didn’t meet and decided that time travel was too dangerous.

 To shut the program down, Duncan was encouraged to unleash a monster using his subconscious.
-It was big and hairy and ate anything in site.
+It was big and hairy and ate anything in sight.
 In order to kill this monster, Nichlos would have to smash the chair and all of the equipment.
 Once he did, the monster disappeared.

 “We finally decided we’d had enough of the whole experiment.
 The contingency program was activated by someone approaching Duncan while he was in the chair and simply whispering ‘The time is now.’
 At this moment, he let loose a monster from his subconscious.
 And the transmitter actually portrayed a hairy monster.
 It was big, hairy, hungry and nasty.
 But it didn’t appear underground in the null point.
 It showed up somewhere on the base.
 It would eat anything it could find.
 And it smashed everything in sight.
 Several different people saw it, but almost everyone described a different beast.”
 Excerpt from 'The Montauk Project' Experiments in time

-Don't forget to like the Facebook page for regular updates www.facebook.com/livinglifeinfullspectrum
+Don't forget to follow the Facebook page for regular updates

 Join the mailing list to receive weekly updates of NEW articles.
 Never miss an article again!